What is it good for?

 Television has changed a lot in the four (and a bit) decades that I’ve been on the planet.

-When I was a child, we had one big television set in the living room and Ma used to ration our viewing time.
-On weekends and holidays, we were washed, dressed and out we’d go to play.
+When I was a child, we had one big television set in the living room and my mother used to ration our viewing time.
+On weekends and holidays we were washed, dressed and out we’d go to play.

-My memories are of watching programmes like Pipkins with the characters of Pig, Topov, Octavia and Hartley Hare who, it has to be said, looked like he’d got a bad case of mange..
+My memories are of watching programmes like Pipkins with the characters of Pig, Topov, Octavia and Hartley Hare who looked like he’d got a bad case of mange..

-My mother used to hog the TV for programmes like The Sweeney, The Gentle Touch and Juliet Bravo (bit of a theme going on there) and she went on strike during Wimbledon fortnight.
-But I’d get my own back by continually whacking a tennis ball up against the wall.
+Mum used to hog the TV for programmes like The Sweeney, The Gentle Touch and Juliet Bravo (bit of a theme going on there) and she always went on strike during Wimbledon fortnight.
+However, I got my own back by continually whacking a tennis ball up against the wall.

-Dad claimed the telly for football matches, comedies like Last of the Summer Wine, Porridge and Dad’s Army and boring documentaries and they really were boring!
-There’s only so much a kid wants to know about the reproductive habits of tropical fish!
+Dad claimed the telly for football matches, comedies like Last of the Summer Wine, Porridge and Dad’s Army and boring documentaries.
+Fuck me, they were boring.
+There’s only so much a kid wants to know about the reproductive habits of tropical fish, right?

-It was tradition in our house to watch Top of the Pops.
+It was also tradition in our house to watch Top of the Pops.
+Dad allowed it because of Legs & Co.

-As my Ma got older, and especially after dad died, she watched more TV saying that she didn’t feel so alone when it was on.
+As my Mum got older, and especially after dad died, she watched more TV saying that she didn’t feel so alone when it was on.
+Fair enough, I guess.

 In my opinion, there are positives and negatives to the old goggle box.
-TV, that is – not my ma!
+TV, that is – not my mother.

 I love reading and listening to the radio and my world wouldn’t collapse totally without TV because I’d still have those.